 Winter Jazzfest

-A treat for all the music lovers, especially the lovers of Jazz, the Winter Jazzfest has over 700 artists performing at different venues scattered across the New York City.
-Check out the line-up on their official website, you can avail a day pass or a weekend pass.
+A treat for all the music lovers, especially of Jazz, the Winter Jazzfest is celebrating 20 years and has over 600 artists performing at different venues, scattered across New York City.
+Check out the line-up on the official website.
+You can avail your tickets here.

 New York City Restaurant Week